 - Now for No. of Units start filing from 100 to 300.

 From G13th cell Profit is showing positive numbers, so to achieve Break-Even Point Ms. Alisa needs to produce approximately 236 units.

 - Now for the same data let’s create Break-Even Chart.
 Select Total Cost, Revenue, and Profit column for this.

 - Insert line chart with markers.

 So the point where curves of “Revenue & Total Cost” intersects is called the Break-Even Point.

 Things to Remember

 - Break-Even is the point where the business stands at no profit, no loss scenario.

-- Break-Even analysis in excel is best suited for the production industry.
+- Break-Even analysis is best suited for the production industry.

 - To find break-even in units formula is FC / (SP – VC).